What is SpiritFire all about?

 What happens if it rains?

-We have a very large pavilion with a wooden floor that can fit us all, and we’ll keep going!
+We have a wonderful indoor space that can fit us all, and we’ll keep going!
 In the history of SpiritFire we’ve never just cancelled a circle.

 I'd like to teach a workshop.
 Is there information on presenting at SpiritFire?

 Yes there is!
 Click here to go to the SFF Presenter FAQ page.

 I don't drum - what about dancing at the fire?

 The fire and surrounding area is laid out very consciously for people to work and flow together.
 The music is an offering to the greater circle, and holds space for both movement and chant – or silence.
 Dancers in the circle continue moving around the fire, with the chanters, drummers, and rattlers surrounding them as witnesses and participants.
 If you wish to hang out, take a rest, or dance in place by yourself, there are areas such as the circle perimeter, where you can support the circle by clapping, chanting, etc. without blocking the dance track, or the Zone of the Unseen Ones, where those experiencing deeper states of consciousness can take some time to focus on individual experiences.
 We actively encourage rattling around the circle perimeter!